TL-System/ns.py/README.md

 * `PacketSink`: receives packets and records delay statistics.

-* `Port`: models an output port on a switch with a given rate and buffer size (in either bytes or the number of packets), using the simple tail-drop mechanism to drop packets.
+* `Port`: an output port on a switch with a given rate and buffer size (in either bytes or the number of packets), using the simple tail-drop mechanism to drop packets.

-* `REDPort`: models an output port on a switch with a given rate and buffer size (in either bytes or the number of packets), using the Early Random Detection (RED) mechanism to drop packets.
+* `REDPort`: an output port on a switch with a given rate and buffer size (in either bytes or the number of packets), using the Early Random Detection (RED) mechanism to drop packets.

-* `Wire`: models a network wire (cable) with its propagation delay following a given distribution.
-There is no need to model the bandwidth of the wire, as that can be modeled by its upstream `Port` or scheduler.
+* `Wire`: a network wire (cable) with its propagation delay following a given distribution.
+There is no need to model the bandwidth of the wire, as that can be modeled by its upstream `Port` or scheduling server.

 * `Splitter`: a splitter that simply sends the original packet out of port 1 and sends a copy of the packet out of port 2.